CVincent88/Groupomania/README.md

  --> npm run serve.

-To create an admin account:
+ - To create an admin account:

-Create a regulare account directly on the app.
+Create a regular account directly on the app.

 Then, from MySql command line, type: